By the end of this lesson, you will be able to:

 My name is Jamal.
 I currently work at a car parts factory as a machine operator.
 I have three years of experience in this field.
 I am dependable, fast, and hardworking.
 Every day, I check parts, report problems, and keep my station clean.
 I am learning English to improve communication at work.
 My goal is to become a quality control supervisor in the future.

-An elevator pitch is a short, professional way to introduce yourself in just 30 seconds.
-It’s useful in interviews, networking events, or when meeting someone new.
+An elevator pitch is a short, professional introduction in just 30 seconds.

 Template: